Projects

 Read more about this project!
 (Click to expand)

 A pertinent tactical question in territory sports is whether a higher amount of low-quality shots at goal versus a lower amount of high-quality shots at goal results in different probabilities of winning a match.
 Others have already reported that teams with a lower amount of high-quality shots are more likely to win soccer matches than teams with a higher amount of low-quality shots.
 However, the points awarded for winning and losing are allocated differently in soccer versus hockey.
 Therefore, the results from soccer can't be extrapolated directly to ice hockey.
+The purpose of this analysis was to assess whether a lower amount of high-quality shots results in higher expected points (xPTS) relative to a higher amount of low-quality shots in ice hockey.
+I hypothesized that a lower amount of high-quality shots would accumulate more xPTS than a higher amount of low-quality shots due to the xPTS findings from soccer.
+Further supporting this hypothesis is the current trend in basketball to prioritize shooting three-point shots to improve the probability of winning.
+The findings from my stochastic simulation analysis (which included 10 million simulated "games") supported my hypothesis that teams are projected to win more points if they generate a lower quantity of high-quality shots relative to their opponent (assuming the same total expected goals).Evaluating Skeletal Muscle Mitochondrial Capacity with NIRS Data

 GitHub - stevenhirsch/Evaluating-Skeletal-Muscle-Mitochondrial-Capacity-with-NIRS-data: Colab notebook to estimate mitochondrial capacity based on near-infrared spectroscopy data.